How to make chickpeas from scratch

 Comments

-14 thoughts on “Tender lovin’ chickpeas from scratch”
+14 thoughts on “How to make chickpeas from scratch”

 1. Great tips—I’ve never heard that about baking soda!
 I make my black beans from scratch in the slow cooker but I haven’t made my own garbanzo beans in a few years.
 Thanks for the reminder—I eat chickpeas several times a week, so this is a great way I can reduce waste in the kitchen!